dart-lang/site-www/src/_guides/language/concurrency/index.md

   If you're using Flutter on a non-web platform, then instead of using the `Isolate` API directly, consider using the [Flutter `compute()` function][].
+  The `compute()` function is a simple way to move a single function call to a worker isolate.
 {{site.alert.end}}

  [Flutter `compute()` function]: https://docs.flutter.dev/cookbook/networking/background-parsing#4-move-this-work-to-a-separate-isolate